awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

 ## Creating a New Table with Auto Scaling Enabled<a name="AutoScaling.Console.NewTable"></a>

 **Note**
 DynamoDB auto scaling requires the presence of a service linked role \(`AWSServiceRoleForApplicationAutoScaling_DynamoDBTable`\) that performs auto scaling actions on your behalf\.
 This role is created automatically for you\.
-For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.
+For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

 **To create a new table with auto scaling enabled**